qdrant/landing_page/qdrant-landing/content/benchmarks/benchmark-faq.md

 There is no consensus in the world of vector databases when it comes to the best technology to implement such a tool.
 You’re free to choose Go, Java or Rust-based systems.
-But you’re most likely to generate your embeddings using Python with PyTorch or Tensorflow, as according to stats it is the most commonly used language for Deep Learning.
+But you’re most likely to generate your embeddings using Python with PyTorch or TensorFlow, as according to stats it is the most commonly used language for Deep Learning.
 Thus, you’re probably going to use Python to put the created vectors in the database of your choice either way.
 For that reason, using Go, Java or Rust clients will rarely happen in the typical pipeline - although, we encourage you to adopt Rust stack if you care about the performance of your application.
 Python clients are also the most popular clients among all the engines, just by looking at the number of GitHub stars.